tektutor/openshift-tekton-march-2022/Day1/README.md

 </pre>

-## Creating a new project in OpenShift
+## ⛹️‍♂️ Lab - Creating a new project in OpenShift
 ```
 oc new-project <project-name>
 ```